freeCodeCamp/freeCodeCamp/guide/english/certifications/responsive-web-design/basic-css/add-a-negative-margin-to-an-element/index.md

 ---
 title: Add a Negative Margin to an Element
 ---
-## Add a Negative Margin to an Element
+# Add a Negative Margin to an Element

+## Problem Explanation
 Margin is the spacing between the border of an element and other elements on the page.

   •There is spacing from the top, right, bottom, and left.